Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

 \paragraph{Wrapper methods} search over the space of selected features to optimize model performance~\citep{Kohavi1997}.
-Because they take the learner algorithm performance into account directly, they often yield better performance than filter methods.
+Because they take the learning algorithm performance into account directly, they often yield better performance than filter methods.
 However, they are computationally more expensive because model performance evaluations are generally noisy and relatively expensive.
-Additionally, exhaustively trying all possible combinations is usually computationally infeasible.
 Because wrapper methods can use general optimization algorithms, they are the most amenable to extensions to MOO~\citep{altashi2020featureselreview}.
-Hybrid approaches can also be utilized, as in~\citet{Bommert2020} and~\citet{binder2020mosmafs}, where hybrid filter-wrapper approaches are proposed to limit the complexity of the search spaces.
-This is desirable as BO surrogate models for feature selection must be modeled on a potentially high-dimensional and combinatorial search space (see Eq.~(\ref{eq:featsel_joint})).